PAUL34913/msp1-cv/README.md

 -   Added ARIA attributes to all footerback to top links
 -   Updated ARIA attributes on progress bars
 -   Added ARIA attributes to all interactive elements on portfolio and blog page
+-   Added ARIA attributes to all interactive elements on contact form page
+-   Added ARIA attributes to all interactive elements on contact form page

 ## Known Bugs